On December 17, 2018 Governor Murphy signed in to law P.L. 2018, CHAPTER 155, 2018 Assembly, No. 2182.

 What does this mean to electricians?
 Nothing unless you aspire to be a New Jersey Licensed Electrical Contractor or one day to posses a New Jersey Electrical Contractor Business Permit.
 In that case it means everything!

 First, in order to take the licensing exam you must first be approved by the New Jersey Board of Examiners of Electrical Contractors to take the electrical contractors licensing exam.
 In accordance with the new law P.L.
 2018 CHAPTER 1552018 Assembly, No. 2182 you must prove you have successfully completed a four-year registered journeyman apprenticeship program that has been approved by the United States Department of Labor.
-In addition to having proved you successfully completed a four-year electrical apprenticeship program you must also provide proof you completed one-year as a journeyman.
+In addition to having proven you successfully completed a four-year electrical apprenticeship program you must also provide proof you completed one-year as a journeyman.

 What if I want to take my exam now?

-The law includes a 4-year grace period to honor the original licensing act.
+The law provides a 4-year grace period to honor the original licensing act.
 If you currently qualify in accordance with New Jersey Board of Examiners of Electrical Contractors to take the exam, you may do so as stated below in the except of the law.

 “During the five-year period the applicant shall spend one year as a journeyman electrician and four years in an electrical apprenticeship program accredited and approved by the United States Department of Labor, with proof of passage and successful completion of this program while actively engaged or employed as an electrical apprentice.
 For a period of four years following the effective date of P.L. , c.
 (C. ) (pending before the Legislature as this bill), each year of employment in the electrical trade or enrollment in a formal electrical apprenticeship program completed prior to the effective date of P.L. , c.
 (C. ) (pending before the Legislature as this bill), shall be accepted by the board in lieu of one year’s enrollment in an electrical apprenticeship program accredited and approved by the United States Department of Labor, up to a maximum total credit of four years”